Paramount Global

-Paramount Global, also known by its trade name as simply Paramount and formerly ViacomCBS, was an American multinational mass media and entertainment conglomerate controlled by National Amusements and headquartered at One Astor Plaza in Times Square, Midtown Manhattan that was in operation from December 4, 2019 to August 7, 2025.
+Paramount Global, traded and commonly known as Paramount, was an American multinational mass media and entertainment conglomerate controlled by National Amusements and headquartered at One Astor Plaza in Times Square, Midtown Manhattan.
+It was formed on December 4, 2019, as ViacomCBS, through the merger of the second incarnations of Viacom and CBS Corporation, which were split from the original Viacom in 2005.
+On February 16, 2022, ViacomCBS was renamed to Paramount.

-Established through the merger of the second incarnations of Viacom and CBS Corporation, which were split from the original Viacom on December 31, 2005, it took its latest name on February 16, 2022.
-Paramount's main properties include the namesake Paramount Pictures Corporation, the CBS Entertainment Group (consisting of the CBS television network and television stations as well as The CW and other CBS-branded assets), the BET Media Group (which oversees BET and its sister channels), Paramount Media Networks (consisting of locally-based cable television networks including MTV, Nickelodeon, Comedy Central, CMT, Paramount Network and Showtime) and Paramount Streaming (including Paramount+ and Pluto TV).
-It also has an international division that manages international versions of its cable networks, as well as region-specific assets including Argentina's Telefe, Chile's Chilevisión, the United Kingdom's 5 and Australia's Network 10.
+Paramount's main properties included the namesake Paramount Pictures Corporation, the CBS Entertainment Group (consisting of the CBS television network and television stations as well as The CW and other CBS-branded assets), the BET Media Group (which oversees BET and its sister channels), Paramount Media Networks (consisting of locally-based cable television networks including MTV, Nickelodeon, Comedy Central, CMT, Paramount Network and Showtime) and Paramount Streaming (including Paramount+ and Pluto TV).
+It also had an international division that manages international versions of its cable networks, as well as region-specific assets including Argentina's Telefe, Chile's Chilevisión, the United Kingdom's 5 and Australia's Network 10.
 From 2011 to 2023, the division also owned a 30% stake in Rainbow S.p.A. of Italy.
-As of 2019, the company operates over 170 networks and reaches approximately 700 million subscribers in 180 countries.
+It also operated over 170 networks and reaches approximately 700 million subscribers in 180 countries.

-In 2024, National Amusements held talks for a potential merger or acquisition of Paramount Global, with Warner Bros.
-Discovery, Sony Pictures, Apollo Global Management, Edgar Bronfman Jr., Allen Media Group, and Skydance Media all considering acquiring the company.
-By June 3, Paramount reportedly agreed to merger terms with Skydance.
-However, by June 11, merger talks between Paramount and Skydance had fallen apart, resulting in the proposed merger being called off.
-The companies would later re-negotiate the deal, and on July 2, 2024, Skydance reached a preliminary agreement to form "Paramount Skydance Corporation" through a three-way merger between it, National Amusements and Paramount.
-On July 24, 2025 the merger was approved, over a year after a merger agreement.
-The merger was closed by August 7, 2025.
+On July 2, 2024, Skydance Media announced a three-way merger between it, Paramount, and National Amusements, to form Paramount Skydance.
+On July 24, the Federal Communications Commission approved the merger, which was closed on August 7.